javierbrea/personal-website/content/blog/cypress-localstorage-disabled/index.md

 ## Error handling should be tested

-In this article, we are going to suposse that our web application handles the Web Storage exceptions properly, and it displays a notification when the localStorage is disabled or full.
+In this article, we are going to suppose that our web application handles the Web Storage exceptions properly, and it displays a notification when the localStorage is disabled or full.
 That's great, but, __as this could be considered as another feature of our application, we should also test it__, right?

 No problem, in this post we are going to figure out __how to use the [cypress-localstorage-commands plugin](https://github.com/javierbrea/cypress-localstorage-commands#readme) to simulate that the localStorage is disabled__, and then write a test checking that our notification is displayed properly.